iarsystems/iar-risc-v-gd32v-eval/Examples/temperature-humidity/README.md

 ## Jumper settings

-To run this example, make sure that the jumper positions on the evaluation board are set for the LEDs to blink.
+To run this example, make sure that the jumper positions on the evaluation board are set to use the RGB LED.
 The settings are __highlighted__ on the following jumper tables:

 | __J5__         | __Position__    |  __Options__   |